Feyerabend/cc/ch07/sec7.6/README.md

 __Enter Java.__

 *When Java appeared in the mid-90s, it didn’t just bring a new syntax.
-It arrived with a message:
+It arrived with a message: write once, run anywhere.
-*write once, run anywhere*.
 It offered a cleaner, safer alternative to C++, enforced object-oriented structure more strictly, and removed many of the sharp edges that had made large systems fragile.
 For many developers, Java was their first real immersion into OO thinking--not as theory, but as daily practice.*